 On June 15, 2023, Shareholders re-approved a rolling long-term omnibus equity incentive plan (the "Equity Incentive Plan").
-The Equity Incentive Plan replaced the previous legacy stock option plan (the "Legacy Option Plan") and the legacy Long Term Incentive Plan (the "Legacy LTIP", and together with the Legacy Option Plan, the "Legacy Plans").
-The Legacy Plans will continue to be authorized for the sole purpose of facilitating vesting and exercise of existing awards granted under the Legacy Plans.
-Once the existing awards granted under the Legacy Plans are exercised or terminated, the Legacy Plans will terminate and be of no further force or effect.
-For additional details regarding the Legacy Plans, see "Legacy Equity Incentive Plans" below.
+The Equity Incentive Plan replaced the previous legacy stock option plan (the "Legacy Option Plan") and the legacy Long Term Incentive Plan which has been terminated.
+The Legacy Option Plan will continue to be authorized for the sole purpose of facilitating vesting and exercise of existing awards granted under the Legacy Option Plan.
+Once the existing awards granted under the Legacy Option Plan are exercised or terminated, the Legacy Option Plan will terminate and be of no further force or effect.
+For additional details regarding the Legacy Option Plan, see "Legacy Option Plan" below.

-Other than the Equity Incentive Plan and the Legacy Plans, the Company does not have any other stock option plans or long-term incentive plans.
+Other than the Equity Incentive Plan and the Legacy Option Plan, the Company does not have any other stock option plans or long-term incentive plans.